SizableDeMerit/notes/README.md

 ## Introduction

-Welcome to a repository filled with vibrant and captivating text files designed assist a dev
+Welcome to a repository filled with vibrant and captivating text files designed to assist a dev.

 ## Files